Intro to In-Person Roleplay Agents

 - Scenario: "Client has come into the branch for a consultation.
 They're interested in coverage but worried about cost."

-- Instructions to rep: “Conduct a short needs analysis.
+- Instructions to rep: "Conduct a short needs analysis.
 Compare two plan options.
-Handle the cost objection and suggest a clear next step (e.g., application or follow-up).”
+Handle the cost objection and suggest a clear next step (for example, application or follow-up)."

 - Scorecard: Includes needs analysis, plan comparison, objection handling, and next steps.